 The One Million Black Businesses (1MBB) initiative is a national program led by Operation HOPE to help create, grow, and sustain one million Black-owned businesses in the United States by the year 2030.
+Launched in partnership with Shopify and dozens of corporate and community partners, the program aims to close longstanding economic gaps by expanding entrepreneurship opportunities in Black communities.

 The Morgan Law Group, led by attorney Andy Morgan, is a respected legal practice focused on business law and strategic counsel for entrepreneurs and companies.
 The firm provides comprehensive services including business formation, contract drafting and negotiation, risk management, compliance, and dispute resolution.